Rucete ✏ Campbell Biology In a Nutshell

 1. What Is Metabolism?

-• These reactions are organized into metabolic pathways, where one molecule is altered in a series of defined steps, each catalyzed by a specific enzyme.
+- These reactions are organized into metabolic pathways, where each step is catalyzed by a specific enzyme.

 2. Catabolic vs. Anabolic Pathways